 Phillip hated majolica.
 As a joke he once bought me a reproduction of a piece of majolica, but this wasn't just any reproduction.
-He went out of his way to find what he described as the most over-the-top ridiculous majolica type object he could find.
+He went out of his way to find what he described as the most over-the-top, hideous, ridiculous, majolica type object he could find.
 I will never forget the fiendish glee that overtook him when I opened the gift.
 He laughed so hard when he saw my blank reaction he was doubled over.
-What he didn't realize was that the reason I didn't get the joke was because he had given me a reproduction of the Eureka triangular owl and fan teapot.
+What he didn't realize was that the reason I didn't get the joke was because he had given me a reproduction of an actual piece of majolica and not a made up piece.
+He gave me a poor reproduction of the British Shorter & Boulton triangular owl and fan teapot that he bought at a thrift shop.

 The bottom line is that is my feeling as well.
 That is why we collect, regardless of what it may be we are collecting.
-When I look at my majolica I feel happy.
+When I look around I feel happy.
 I have surrounded myself with things that bring me joy and because it does that it has fulfilled its obligation to me.
 You really can't ask for more.

 No comments: